RedisLabs/redislabs-docs/content/platforms/kubernetes/getting-started/tanzu/_index.md

     dgeil7
     ```

-1. There are two primary options for accessing the Web UI:
+1. There are two primary options for accessing the admin console:
     1. If your PKS cluster has a load balancer service setup with a public IP you have access to or otherwise a routable IP address from your machine:
         - Determine that IP address: